Yo-odd/Yo-odd/README.md

 ### Namaste 🙏
 ####  I'm Yogesh Od, you can call me just Od (O-di)

-    one liner...
-    Engineer by 🧠, Artist by 💗...

 about me...

  - 🎓 BE-IT   *Limitted Covid Eddition release [2020 passout]*